bufbuild/docs.buf.build/docs/generate/managed-mode.md

 ## Default behavior

-When `managed.enabled` is set to `true`, these file options are set *on the fly* for all of the files contained in the module:
+When `managed.enabled` is set to `true`, a variety of [language-specific](#languages) options are set on the fly by the `buf` CLI.
+Enabling Managed Mode for `acme/weather/v1/weather.proto` file sets its file options to this:

-* `csharp_namespace` is set to the package name with each package sub-name capitalized.
-* `java_multiple_files` is set to `true`.
-* `java_outer_classname` is set to the `PascalCase`-equivalent of the file's name, removing the "." for the `.proto` extension.
-* `java_package` is set to the package name with `com.` prepended to it.
-* `objc_class_prefix` is set to the uppercase first letter of each package sub-name, not including the package version, with these rules:
-  * If the resulting abbreviation is 2 characters, add "X".
-  * If the resulting abbreviation is 1 character, add "XX".
-  * If the resulting abbreviation is "GPB", change it to "GPX".
-"GPB" is reserved by Google for the Protocol Buffers implementation.
-* `php_namespace` is set to the package name with each package sub-name capitalized, with "\\" substituted for ".".
-* `php_metadata_namespace` is set to the same value as php_namespace, with `\\GPBMetadata` appended.
-* `ruby_package` is set to the package name with each package sub-name capitalized, with "::" substituted for ".".

-For example, enabling **Managed Mode** for the `acme/weather/v1/weather.proto` file sets its file options to this:

 ```protobuf title="acme/weather/v1/weather.proto"
 syntax = "proto3";